ibm-cloud-docs/openshift/openshift_app_networking.md

 <dd>When you expose apps with a NodePort service, a NodePort in the range of 30000 - 32767 and an internal cluster IP address is assigned to the service.
 To access the service from outside the cluster, you use the public or private IP address of any worker node and the NodePort in the format <code>&lt;IP_address&gt;:&lt;nodeport&gt;</code>.
 However, the public and private IP addresses of the worker node are not permanent.
 When a worker node is removed or re-created, a new public and a new private IP address are assigned to the worker node.
 NodePorts are ideal for testing public or private access or providing access for only a short amount of time.</dd>

 <dt>[Network load balancer (NLB)](/docs/openshift?topic=openshift-loadbalancer)</dt>
 <dd>Every standard cluster is provisioned with four portable public and four portable private IP addresses that you can use to create a layer 4 TCP/UDP network load balancer (NLB) for your app.
 You can customize your NLB by exposing any port that your app requires.
 The portable public and private IP addresses that are assigned to the NLB are permanent and do not change when a worker node is re-created in the cluster.
 If you create public NLBs, you can create a subdomain for your app that registers the public NLB IP addresses with a DNS entry.
-You can also enable health check monitors on the NLB IPs for each subdomain. **Note**: The NLB 2.0 is not supported for use in Red Hat OpenShift on IBM Cloud.</dd>
+You can also enable health check monitors on the NLB IPs for each subdomain.</dd>

 <dt>[Ingress application load balancer (ALB)](/docs/openshift?topic=openshift-ingress)</dt>
 <dd>Expose multiple apps in a cluster by setting up routing with the Ingress application load balancer (ALB).
 The ALB uses the Ingress subdomain as a secured and unique public or private entry point to route incoming requests.
 You can use one subdomain to expose multiple apps in your cluster as services.
 Ingress consists of three components:<ul>